This post may contain affiliate links. Please read our disclosure policy.

 - Mix the Sauce: In a different small bowl, blend soy sauce, honey, balsamic vinegar, sriracha, water, cornstarch, and ginger.
 Keep this mixture aside for later.

-- Cook Bell Pepper and Garlic: Add another half tablespoon of oil to the skillet.
-Once hot, stir-fry bell pepper and garlic for about a minute.
-Move them to the bowl with peanuts.
+- Cook Bell Pepper and Garlic: Add the remaining 1/2 tablespoon of oil to the skillet.
+Once hot, add the bell pepper and garlic.
+Stir-fry for about 1 minute, then transfer to the bowl with the peanuts.

 - Cook the Chicken: If the pan appears dry, add an extra half tablespoon of olive oil.
 Add the marinated chicken to the skillet, discarding any leftover marinade.
 Cook for 1-2 minutes per side until fully cooked.